LiquidSmokeX64/coffeelinux/README.md

 24: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage2.sh

-23: When the nano page appears after awhile, scroll down with arrow keys and remove the "#" from in front of the %wheel ALL=(ALL) ALL part, Ctrl+S,Ctrl+X to save and exit.
+25: When the nano page appears after awhile, scroll down with arrow keys and remove the "#" from in front of the %wheel ALL=(ALL) ALL part, Ctrl+S,Ctrl+X to save and exit.

-24: After Stage 2 finishes, enter: exit
+26: After Stage 2 finishes, enter: exit

-25: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage3.sh
+27: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage3.sh

+28: After first login, Enter: cd /

+29: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage4.sh

-That should finish it off and reboot for you.
+That should finish it off for you.
 Enjoy your new Arch Linux